Enrollment packet is here.

 EAGLE is an out-of-school program at the Gilpin County Community Center.
-We provide FREE extracurricular opportunities for youth in 6th-12th grade.
+We provide FREE extracurricular opportunities and a space to hang out for youth in 6th-12th grade.
 All activities and field trips are planned by our youth program assistant and youth leadership team with the support of our adult program coordinator.